islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 ---
-title: "Questions and Answers from my talk at the BilboStack 2024 conference"
+title: "Questions and answers from my talk at the BilboStack 2024 conference"
 date: 2025-03-16T16:26:27+01:00
 last_modified_at: 2025-03-16T16:26:27+01:00
 lang: en